threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 You can check if the DNS records are propagated globally with DNS propagation check services such as [DNS Checker](https://dnschecker.org/).
 You can use this tool to verify that your domain is properly pointing to the IPv4 address of the VM you deployed on.
 ***
-## Quick Nextcloud Access

-Once the DNS record is propagated, you can click on the button **Visit** to access your Nextcloud instance.

-For more information, read the next section.
-***
 ## Access Parameters

-You can access the Nextcloud interface either (1) by using the domain pointing to the VM (as the **Visit** button does) with port 8443 or (2) by using the IPv4 address of the VM with port 8080.
+You can access the Nextcloud interface either (1) by using the domain pointing to the VM with port 8443 or (2) by using the IPv4 address of the VM with port 8080.

 * (1) Reach the Nextcloud interface using the domain and port 8443:
   * Template
     * ```
       https://<domain_name>:8443
       ```
-    * This is equivalent to using the **Visit** button
   * Example:
     * ```
       https://nextcloudwebsite.com:8443